howardginsburg/framework-arduinostm32mxchip/README.md

 - Removal of the board telemetry collector code as it is now defunct.
 - Removal of the outdated Azure IoT Hub code.
 - Updated the EEPromInterface to add new functions to store MQTT Address, Device ID, and Device Password as an alternative to using the Azure IoT Hub.
+- Updated the CLI that is triggered when pressing Reset + A to have commands to set the MQTT Address, Device ID, and Device Password.

 ## Usage